Alation/Allie-SDK/docs/index.md

 {: .note }
 If you get the error `ModuleNotFoundError` when running your first script, then please locate the `requirements.txt` file at the root of this repo and run the following command to install the necessary modules: `pip3 install -r requirements.txt`.

+{: .note }
+If you get the error `ModuleNotFoundError` when running your first script, then please locate the `requirements.txt` file at the root of this repo and run the following command to install the necessary modules: `pip3 install -r requirements.txt`.

 ## Write your first program

 Run the following code to get a list of all the data health rules in an Alation environment.